hildjj/quence/README.md

 Use [npm](http://npmjs.org/):

 ```
-npm install -g arrow
+npm install -g quence
 ```

 Syntax
 ======

-The following sections describe syntax that can be placed in a `.wsd` file for input to the arrow processor.
+The following sections describe syntax that can be placed in a `.wsd` file for input to the quence processor.

 Comments
 --------